SapitoSucio/froggo-guides/docs/script_commands.md

 \***breakequip** **<equipment slot\>**{,**<char_id\>**};

-This command will break and unequip whatever is currently equipped in the invoking character's specified equipment slot.
-For a full list of possible equipment slots see 'getequipid'.
+This command will break and unequip whatever is currently equipped in the invoking character`s specified equipment slot.
+For a full list of possible equipment slots see `getequipid`.

 This command will return `1` if an item was broken and `0` otherwise.